 I wasn’t being held by my chair properly.
 And since I didn’t know anything different, all subsequent seating systems were essentially variations on a problematic original.
 I’m not really sure I need to further explain why, as a quadriplegic, this is everything but an ideal situation, however, I will.
 Not only is my muscle control in both my arms and legs very weak as a result of my injury, control in my trunk doesn’t fare much better.
 And with that lack of support, my body compensated in other ways.
 Through a semi-unnatural use of my head, neck, and… wait for it… jaw.
 Fucking hell!

-Since I’ve practically been with my lousy seating positioning situation since nearly day one, its effects have manifested themselves in too many ways to count.
+Since I’ve practically been with my lousy seating systems since nearly day one, its effects have manifested themselves in too many ways to count.
 And I’m likely unaware of them all, but for the sake of officially marking this anniversary, I’ll lay out the major ones.